liberland/laws/Prelminary/Criminal Law.md

 4) If an injured party has been granted his claim of ownership, the court shall confiscate only the part of the pecuniary gain which exceeds the granted claim.

-5)The court shall confiscate the pecuniary gain even if the injured party is instructed to claim his right in a civil action.
+5) The court shall confiscate the pecuniary gain even if the injured party is instructed to claim his right in a civil action.
 If this is the case, the injured party may be reimbursed from the forfeited pecuniary gain if he has instituted a civil action within a period of six months from the date the decision establishing his right to reimbursement from the forfeited pecuniary gain became final.

 6) An injured party who, in the course of criminal proceedings, has not submitted a motion to realize his claim of ownership, he may request reimbursement from the forfeited pecuniary gain if he initiates a civil action within three months following the final decision on the forfeiture of the pecuniary gain, and not later than two years after the decision on the forfeiture of the pecuniary gain became final, or if, within three months from the day of finality of the decision establishing his right, he requests reimbursement.

-1.

-### Public Announcement of the Judgement
+#### Art.
+68: Public Announcement of the Judgement

 1) In a judgment pronouncing the perpetrator culpable of a criminal offense committed through public media, the court may order that such a judgment be publicly announced at the cost of the perpetrator.

 2) By ordering the means, the time, the manner and other circumstances of the public announcement of the judgment, the court shall ensure that these circumstances correspond to the circumstances of the publication of the matter by which the criminal offense was committed.

-1.

-### Legal Consequences of Conviction
+#### Art.
+69: Legal Consequences of Conviction

 1) The legal consequences of conviction for a committed criminal offense may be prescribed only by this Law or the Constitution.